ethduke/rethmatch/README.md

 # RethMatch

-RethMatch is onchain game challenge for bots, built on MUD and Odyssey.
+An onchain tournament for bots, inspired by Pac-Man and Agar.io.